 Second banister rails can also be installed so you can hold onto both sides to help you get up and down stairs more easily and safely.

 There are a number of different adaptations that can make washing and dressing easier, such as installing:

 - a wet room – a waterproofed room with a walk-in shower that isn’t separated by a step

 - a hoist to lift you in and out of the bath

 - grab rails to make it easier to get in and out of the bath.

 If you or someone in your household is disabled, or has reduced mobility, think about how you will get out of the property in the event of an emergency.
 For people with serious mobility problems, consider having your bedroom as close as possible to an exit or a safe area.

 If you or someone in your household has a hearing impairment, think about installing smoke alarms with a vibrating pad or a flashing light.
 You could also place smoke alarms with strobe lights outside your home to get the attention of neighbours or members of the public.

+If you rent your home your landlord has responsibility to install smoke alarms.
 Another thing worth thinking about is an emergency alarm call system – this is an alarm which plugs into your telephone and calls for outside help in the event of a fire.

 Gov.Uk have produced a fire safety leaflet for those with sight, hearing or mobility difficulties.